poult-lab/daily-word/english_words_ learning.md

 [adj] I feel absolutely terrific today!"excellent; wonderful"

 [adj] I've got a terrific amount of work to do."very large; very great"

+13.imitation [ˌɪmɪˈteɪʃn]

+[n] a poor/cheap imitation of the real thing."a copy of sth, especially sth expensive"

+[n] A child learns to talk by imitation."the act of copying sb/sth"

+14.spokesperson  [ˈspoʊkspɜːrsn]

+[n] "a person who speaks on behalf of a group or an organization"